 article:author- profile array - Author of the article.

 article:section- string - A high-level section name, e.g. technology

 article:tag- string array - Tag words associated with this article.

 Social Media meta tags

-This essential SEO plugin allows you to contain a featured image, page title, description, and URL when sharing your site on social media.
-Social media platforms such as Facebook and Twitter get these parameters from your website.
-With this plugin, you can control what they pull from the post.
+This Social Media Meta Tags integration empowers you to define a featured image, page title, description, and URL for optimal representation when sharing your site on social media platforms Facebook and Twitter.
+They rely on these parameters extracted directly from your website.
+By utilizing this integration, you gain complete control over the content they extract from your post.

 To begin, enter your Facebook App ID.
 If you're unsure how to find it, check out this helpful blog post.
 Next, you have the option to add your Facebook Admin ID.
 This blog post will guide you through the process of finding it.
 Additionally, you can include your Facebook Page ID to connect your web content to your Facebook page.
 Learn more about this process here.